top of page

 b) if the member terminates his membership;

 4. The termination of the membership by a member or by the Association can only occur at the end of the financial year subject to respect of a notice of thirty days.
-Membership may, however, be terminated with immediate effect where it cannot reasonably be required of the Association or the member to maintain the membership.
+Membership may, however, be terminated with immediate effect where the Board of Directors believes that it cannot reasonably be required of the Association or the member to maintain the membership.

 Article 8: Annual contributions